 As modern application architecture are rapidly moving from trivial monolithic to server-less microservices and event-based systems which makes the application more flexible, fault-tolerant, modular and easily maintainable apart from these benefits it also comes with the added overhead of managing the communication between various components this is where messaging systems come in to picture.
 Amazon Web Services (AWS) provides a well equipped fully managed messaging stack’s as services like SNS, SQS, Kinesis which comes handy in a very wide range of business scenarios.
 In this article, we will see details about each and the scenarios where they fit.

 Table of Contents:

 SNS can be used to fan out mobile push notifications to iOS, Android, Fire OS, Windows, and Baidu-based devices it can also fan out Short Message Service( SMS) to a number of countries and fan out email messages.
 It comes with a limitation of 10 emails per second.

 Some common use cases would be, send event notification for failure and other monitoring parameters, sending transactional email and SMS notifications, RSS feed, etc.

 SQS is a fully managed distributed message queuing system.
 Consumers have to poll SQS and pull messages.
 It provides the most basic way to perform inter-process communication and message delivery is guaranteed.
 A queue, can be used to send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be always available.

 SQS comes in two types of services STANDARD and FIFO.
-In standard messages are unordered while in FIFO message can be consumed form queue in first-in-first-out order.
+Standard messages are unordered while in FIFO message can be consumed from the queue in first-in-first-out order.
 As it is a fully managed service there is no overhead of managing message-oriented middleware and it can be scaled very easily on demand.

 SQS also provides the feature to persist messages for a period of 1 minute to 14 days which makes sure the message is consumed even if the receiver service is temporarily busy or down.

-SQS maintains a dead letter queue where those messages are stored which were not consumed for some reason.
+SQS maintains a dead letter queue where those messages are stored that were not consumed for some reason.